rphlmr/squirrelsong-high-contrast/themes/JetBrains/Readme.md

 # Squirrelsong Light Theme for JetBrains

-Should work in all JetBrains IDEs: IDEA, RubyMine, WebStorm, PhpStorm, PyCharm, etc.
+Also works in all JetBrains IDEs: IntelliJ IDEA, RubyMine, WebStorm, PhpStorm, PyCharm.

 ![Squirrelsong Light theme for JetBrains](screenshot-light.png)